NEWS: Are Mortgage Rates Going Down? [February 2026]

 What Mortgage Types Are Most Affected By Interest Rate Changes?

-If you have a mortgage with a variable interest rate – a rate that closely follows the Bank of England's base rate - you will have seen your mortgage costs go up from 2022-23.
+If you have a mortgage with a variable interest rate, you will have seen your mortgage costs go up since 2022-23.

 Related: What is a Green Mortgage, and how do they work?